openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 #### Doors Details

 Detailed status of all doors and windows.

-Available for all vehicles, read-only.
-Channel Group ID is **doors**.
+* Channel Group ID is **doors**
+* Available for all vehicles if corresponding sensors are built-in
+* Read-only values

 | Channel Label              | Channel ID              | Type          |
 |----------------------------|-------------------------|---------------|
 | Driver Door                | driver-front            | String        |